 - If the index return is positive but less than the cap: You'll get an interest rate credited to your account equal to the index return.
 If the index earns 2.5%, you would get credited 2.5%.

 Confirm the time period used to measure index returns with your financial advisor.
-It may run along the calendar year or during specific predetermined points in time.
+It may run along your contract year or during specific predetermined points in time.

-What are the pros and cons of fixed index annuities?
+What are the pros & cons of fixed indexed annuities?

-Review all your options to understand the pros and cons of each.
-Doing the research helps you determine the investment tools and strategies that will work best for you.
+Review all your options to understand the pros and cons of various annuities.
+Doing the research helps you determine the products and strategies that will work best for you.

-As with any investment vehicle, fixed interest annuities carry both advantages and disadvantages.
+As with any retirement vehicle, fixed indexed annuities carry both advantages and disadvantages.

 - Protection.
 With this type of annuity, you won’t lose value due to market fluctuations.
-Periods with higher interest returns may offer a way to help hedge against inflation.
+Periods with higher credited interest may offer a way to help hedge against inflation.

-- Beneficiaries.
-You may list a beneficiary on your annuity, so you can pass on the death benefit to a loved one if you were to pass unexpectedly.
+- Beneficiaries can inherit the death benefit.
+You may list a beneficiary on your annuity, so you can pass on any remaining value to a loved one upon your death.

 The bottom line